-Alternatively, if there is a decreasing demand for the load on the application, then the related containers are destroyed so that effective utilization of resources is always maintained.
+Alternatively, if there is a decreasing demand for the load on the application, then the related containers are destroyed so that the effective utilization of resources is always maintained.

 When it comes to infrastructure considerations, the organizations have to look out for different components like maintenance, scalability, performance monitoring, and eventually hosting.

-So, below aspects should be considered so that the team can properly design a microservices architecture based application.
+So, the below aspects should be considered so that the team can properly design a microservices architecture based application.

-As per the standards, a cloud native application is built on different logical layers based on the functionality and the deployment.
+As per the standards, a cloud-native application is built on different logical layers based on the functionality and the deployment.
 Every layer has designated microservices which will eventually accomplish their own tasks.

 The different available layers and their usages are listed below: